Evidence-based

 2- Rebound (medication overuse headache / medication adaptation headache)

 Through no fault of their own, many people with migraine end up in rebound.
-Rebound can happen to those with episodic and chronic migraine and sometimes can muddy the proper diagnosis and treatment.
+Rebound can happen to those with episodic and chronic migraine.
+This medication adaptation headache sometimes muddies proper diagnosis and treatment.

 We all just want to feel better and get through our day.
 Medication overuse headache, now known as medication-adaptation headache is clearly described and discussed in this excellent article from the American Migraine Foundation .